cu-mkp/edition-webpages/docs/research+resources/principles-translation.md

 and compared to the French variants.

-All author additions and deletions, as well as Making and Knowing editorial corrections to the text were carried across and made visible in all three versions of the text.
+All author additions and deletions, as well as Making and Knowing editorial corrections to the text, were carried across and made visible in all three versions of the text.
 We thought it useful to the reader to see where the author-practitioner had rethought passages no matter which version was being read.
 When it was possible to translate the deleted